 Moreover, apple cider vinegar can be a convenient addition to your horse’s water trough.
 It can have a positive impact on the overall health of your horse as it reduces the chance of bacteria and increases digestion.

 The vinegar drunk by the horse is mostly sweated out through its skin.
 It then acts as a natural protector for the horse.
-One cup of apple cider vinegar can be added to a few gallons of water to see effective results.
-Moreover, herbs such as peppermint as mentioned above can also be added to the diet to lower the body temperature and reduce sweating.
+You can add one cup of apple cider vinegar to a few gallons of water to see effective results.
+Moreover, you can also include herbs like peppermint to lower the body temperature and reduce sweating.

-Lastly, diatomaceous earth can also be added in minute quantities in the feed.
-It is safe to eat but should be still treated with caution.
+Lastly, you can add diatomaceous earth in minute quantities in the feed.
+It is safe to eat but you should still treat it with caution.
 You should discuss with your vet about the safe quantities of diatomaceous earth for your horse.
+Diatomaceous earth works by drying out and dehydrating insects, including flies, making it an effective yet non-toxic solution for fly control.

 Tips for Keeping Flies Away from Your Horse